 1) hospitalized laboratory-confirmed influenza cases in ICUs or other wards, or

-For the season, 71 540 SARI cases were reported by 19 countries or areas (Albania, Armenia, Belarus, Georgia, Germany, Kazakhstan, Kyrgyzstan, Lithuania, Malta, Montenegro, North Macedonia, Republic of Moldova, Russian Federation, Serbia, Spain, Turkey, Ukraine, Uzbekistan and Kosovo (in accordance with Security Council resolution 1244 (1999))).
-For SARI cases testing positive for influenza virus since week 40/2021, type A viruses have been the most common (n=680, 99%).
-For 636 cases where influenza subtyping was performed, 99.9% (n=634) were infected by A(H3) viruses and 0.1% (n=2) were infected by A(H1)pdm09 viruses.
-Of the 5 influenza B viruses detected, none were ascribed to a lineage.
+For the season, 127 554 SARI cases were reported by 27 countries or areas (Albania, Armenia, Belarus, Belgium, Bosnia and Herzegovina, Croatia, Georgia, Germany, Ireland, Kazakhstan, Kyrgyzstan, Lithuania, Malta, Montenegro, North Macedonia, Republic of Moldova, Romania, Russian Federation, Serbia, Slovakia, Spain, Tajikistan, Türkiye, Turkmenistan, Ukraine, Uzbekistan and Kosovo (in accordance with Security Council resolution 1244 (1999))).
+For SARI cases testing positive for influenza virus since week 40/2022, type A viruses have been the most common (n=3 343, 73%) and of these 2 710 were subtyped: 2 007 (74%) were infected by A(H1)pdm09 viruses and 703 (26%) were infected by A(H3) viruses.
+All type B viruses (n=310) ascribed to a lineage were B/Victoria.

 * The administrative boundaries include spatial feature for Kosovo, this designation being without prejudice to position on status, and is in line with United Nations Security Council Resolution 1244 (1999) and the International Court of Justice Opinion on the Kosovo Declaration of Independence.